-Lichen sclerosus is more likely to appear on skin that has been damaged or scarred from some other previous injury.
-Importantly, lichen sclerosus is not infectious and your partner cannot catch it during sex.
+Lichen sclerosis is more likely to appear on skin that has been damaged or scarred from some other previous injury.
+Importantly, lichen sclerosis is not infectious and your partner cannot catch it during sex.

 How Is It Diagnosed?

-Lichen sclerosus can often be diagnosed from the appearance of the affected skin.
-It is important that your GP refer you to a pelvic floor/urodynamic specialist, reproductive medicine specialist or women’s health specialist that specialises in conditions affecting the female reproductive organs.
+Lichen sclerosis can often be diagnosed from the appearance of the affected skin.
+It is important that your GP refer you to a pelvic floor/urodynamic specialist, or women’s health specialist that specialises in conditions affecting the female reproductive organs.
 Sometimes a referral to a dermatologist may also be needed also.